allegory-software/allegory-sdk/WIDGETS.md

 ## Coding style

-* `glue.js` is intended to be used as a standard library and as such it publishes everything directly as globals.
+* `glue.js` is an extension of the JS standard library and as such it publishes everything directly as globals or extends built-in prototypes for convenience.

-* `dom.js` is intended to be used as the primary/only DOM manipulation API and as such it extends built-in classes directly with new methods and properties, instead of wrapping them.
+* `dom.js` provides the DOM manipulation API used by all widgets and as such it extends the built-in DOM prototypes with new properties and methods.

+* `css.js` is a small functional CSS library that widgets are styled with.
+It has a dark mode (and can invert the mode locally), and it has tuned small and large modes.